Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 You may notice that the IDs seen above for the run named `FirstRun` match those we saw earlier in Unity Editor's _**Console**_.
 You can see here that the single execution for our recently uploaded build is `In_Progress` and that the execution ID is `yegz4WN`.

 Unity Simulation utilizes the ability to run simulation instances in parallel.
-If you enter a number larger than 1 for the number of instances in the _**Run in Unity Simulation**_ window, your run will be parallelized and multiple simulation instances will simultaneously execute.
+If you enter a number larger than 1 for the number of instances in the _**Run in Unity Simulation**_ window, your run will be parallelized, and multiple simulation instances will simultaneously execute.
 You can view the status of all simulation instances using the `usim summarize run-execution <execution-id>` command.
 This command will tell you how many instances have succeeded, failed, have not run yet, or are in progress.
 Make sure to replace `<execution-id>` with the execution ID seen in your run list.
 In the above example, this ID would be `yegz4WN`.

 * **Action**: Use the `usim summarize run-execution <execution-id>` command to observe the status of your execution nodes: